Milan

 Lungarno Collection transposes its Florentine know-how into a Milanese palazzo in the Quadrilatero, between art galleries and haute couture ateliers.

-Portrait Milano occupies a 19th-century building on Corso Venezia, a stone’s throw from the Scala and Quadrilatero della Moda.
+Portrait Milano occupies a 19th-century building on Corso Venezia, a stone's throw from the Scala and Quadrilatero della Moda.
 The 73 rooms blend solid oak parquet, velvet-upholstered headboards and Flos lighting, with a collection of contemporary Italian art in the suites.
 We tested a Deluxe: 38 m², Carrara marble bathroom, impeccable water pressure, Duxiana bedding.
 The Beefbar Club spa on the top floor offers heated pool, hammam and treatment cabins with views over the Milanese rooftops.
-From 1 815 € per night, rate in line with the positioning and location.
+From 1 815 € per night, rate coherent with the positioning and location.
 Service remains discreet, efficient, never intrusive.
 An address for those seeking contemporary luxury without ostentation ✨

 What makes this hotel unique